I, Pencil: Essay

+The essay uses this argument to illustrate a broader defense of free-market coordination.

 It was reprinted in The Freeman in May 1996 and as a pamphlet entitled "I...
 Pencil" in May 1998.
 In the reprint, Milton Friedman wrote the introduction and Donald J. Boudreaux wrote the afterword.
 Friedman used the essay in his 1980 PBS television show Free to Choose and the accompanying book of the same name.
 In the 2008 50th Anniversary Edition, the introduction is written by Lawrence W. Reed and Friedman wrote the afterword.